 By using humor and satire, Good Charlotte looks at how many strive to be the wealthiest while ignoring more important things like relationships and enjoying life.

-The song serves as an ode to the idea that money isn’t everything, and that we should be appreciative of all we already have.
+The song serves as an ode to the idea that money isn’t everything, and that we should appreciate all we already have.

 23. “(You Gotta) Fight For Your Right (To Party)” By The Beastie Boys

-While “(You Gotta) Fight For Your Right (To Party)” by The Beastie Boys is often seen as a song for partying, the song ironically serves as a critique of excess and the reckless behavior often associated with sobering up.
+While “(You Gotta) Fight For Your Right (To Party)” by The Beastie Boys is often seen as a song about partying, the song ironically critiques excess and the reckless behavior often associated with sobering up.

-Although it encourages its listeners to pursue the freedom to party and have fun, it also warns against the dangers of taking things too far.
+Although it encourages its listeners to pursue the freedom to party and have fun, it also warns against taking things too far.

 24. “Kids” By MGMT